 Copper prices were variable in 2013, 2014 and 2015 with the average annual price decreasing each year.
 Prices were variable to improving for most of 2016 and 2017.
-In 2018, prices have continued to be variable, with a period of volatility beginning in June.
-A recent closing price is US\$2.77/lb.
+Prices were variable in early 2018, trended downward in June and July, and have been variable since that time.
+A recent closing price is US\$2.78/lb.

-Gold prices were variable from 2013 to 2015, with a decrease in average annual prices.
-Gold prices trended upward for most of 2016 and were variable to increasing in 2017.
-Gold prices dropped in late 2017, rebounded in January 2018, and were relatively stable for several months before dropping again in June.
-A recent closing price is US\$1,212/oz.
+From 2013 to 2015, gold prices were also variable, and the average annual prices decreased.
+Prices trended upward for most of 2016 and were variable to increasing for most of 2017, but dropped late in the year.
+Prices rebounded in January 2018, and then were relatively stable for several months before dropping again from June to August.
+Prices have been variable to improving since that time.
+A recent closing price is US\$1,224/oz.